carlosmperilla/clear-watermark/README.md

 MIT License

-Copyright (c) 2022 Carlos Perilla Budget System
+Copyright (c) 2022 Carlos Perilla Clear Watermark

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal